 Tent Mountain may also interfere with Kainai's ability to carry out important religious, legal, and cultural practices.
-19 Blackfoot spiritual leaders and harvesters continue to use Crowsnest Pass, Elk Valley and upper Old Man River valley to obtain materials for
+19 Blackfoot spiritual leaders and harvesters continue to use Crowsnest Pass, Elk Valley and upper Old Man River valley to obtain materials for sacred materials such as ochre paint, pipestone, and rare plant species.
+Special locations for collection of these materials are still visited regularly by Blackfoot people, emphasizing the continued connection of these places to Blackfoot culture, spirituality, and material culture.
+Seasonal pilgrimages and gathering expeditions to sacred sites in these areas demonstrate the ongoing centrality of the Crowsnest Pass in Blackfoot culture, spirituality, and traditional knowledge.
+Cultural transmission is integral to the ability of Kainai to pass down their ways of life.

-&lt;sup>13 Dermot O'Connor, Review of the Literature on Blackfoot Use and Occupancy of the Crowsnest Pass & East Kootenays, Oak Road Concepts, (May 2020), p 2 [Oak Road Report].
+13 Dermot O'Connor, Review of the Literature on Blackfoot Use and Occupancy of the Crowsnest Pass & East Kootenays, Oak Road Concepts, (May 2020), p 2 [Oak Road Report].
 14 Oak Road Report, p 3.

-&lt;sup>15 Please see enclosed cumulative impacts report produced by IEG for the Grassy Mountain Project, which identifies the diminishing lands available for Aboriginal and Treaty rights practice.
-Oak Road Report, p 22.
+15 Please see enclosed cumulative impacts report produced by IEG for the Grassy Mountain Project, which identifies the diminishing lands available for Aboriginal and Treaty rights practice.
+16 Oak Road Report, p 22.